AS-L-C/emotion-detection/README.md

 1. Sets up the environment
 2. Preprocesses the dataset using model-specific pipelines based on the corresponding papers
-3. Optionally runs hyperparameter optimization using Optuna
+3. Runs hyperparameter optimization using Optuna
 4. Trains the model using the best hyperparameter configuration
-5. Computes predictions on the test set
+5. Computes and saves predictions on the test set

 ## Prediction Results